+The school's SENDCo's.

-The school's SENDCo.
-This is Mrs Rebecca Bliss.
+This is Miss Laura Fozzard and Mrs Nicola Butcher.

-She is responsible for;
+They are responsible for;

 - Developing and reviewing the school's SEND policy.
 Coordinating all the support for children with special educational needs or disabilities (SEND) - Providing specialist support for teachers and support staff in the school so that they can help children with SEND in the school to achieve the best progress possible.